jrtitus/device-opcua-go/README.md

 # OPC-UA Device Service

+> NOTE: This service is designed for EdgeX Foundry v3.0

 ## Overview

 This repository is a Go-based EdgeX Foundry Device Service which uses OPC-UA protocol to interact with the devices or IoT objects.